-Skills for MURs is a PSNC-endorsed course that will enable every community pharmacist to qualify to provide Medicine Use Reviews as an Advanced Service under the 2013 community pharmacy contract for England.
+Skills for MURs is a PSNC-endorsed course for the provision of the Medicine Use Reviews Advanced Service.
 The Medicines Use Review (MUR) and Prescription Intervention Service consist of accredited pharmacists undertaking structured adherence-centred reviews with patients on multiple medicines, particularly those receiving medicines for long-term conditions.
 National target groups have been agreed in order to guide the selection of patients to whom the service will be offered.

 The Learning Materials

 The Learning Materials are designed to give community pharmacists the knowledge and practice skills to provide MURs.
-These come in the form of two PDFs that will be emailed to you on purchase.
-The files are protected under licence and must not be shared or distributed..
+These can be purchased for viewing online or as paper copies to be sent in the post.

 The Learning Materials are in two parts:

 Part 1: The MUR Handbook is a comprehensive “how to”guide, which sets out the service requirements and the key skills pharmacists need to possess to successfully deliver an MUR service.